HewlettPackard/ironic-oneviewd/README.rst

 ::

-    ironic-oneviewd --config-file <path to your configuration file> manage-ironic-nodes
+    ironic-oneviewd --config-file <path to your configuration file>

 ::

-    ironic-oneviewd -c <path to your configuration file> manage-ironic-nodes
+    ironic-oneviewd -c <path to your configuration file>